Cottage Cheese, Carrot, Zucchini and Basil Fritters

 A mild but very tasty veggie curry that takes just 15mins to make and is perfect for leftovers the next day.

-- 250 gm Brancourts Cottage Cheese (Classic or Protein+)
+- 250 gm Brancourts Cottage Cheese (Classic, Lactose free, Protein +)

 - 60g ghee